The Ghost Mushroom Lane event in Glencoe showcases the unique Ghost Mushroom (Omphalotus nidiformis).

-Ghost Mushroom Lane Mount Gambier 2022 Dates, Tours & Directions Map
+Ghost Mushroom Lane Mount Gambier 2024 Dates, Tours & Directions Map

-It takes place at a mushroom breeding ground among the pine forests 16 kilometres from Mount Gambier.
+It occurs at a mushroom breeding ground among the pine forests 16 kilometres from Mount Gambier.
 Visitors can explore the forest using the marked paths; the trails are the Fairy Tale Hollow, Ghostly Gully, Fungi Hunter Alley, and the Neon Forest.
 However, please keep in mind that touching the mushrooms should be avoided.
 The chemical found within the mushrooms may be poisonous if ingested.

 It is ideal for visitors to have average fitness levels.
 Guided tours are available through the ForestrySA; these take place on Friday, Saturday, and Sunday evenings.
 Car parking is available out front.
-Permits are not necessary, except for commercial tour operators.
+Permits are not necessary except for commercial tour operators.

 Before visiting the site, you must obtain an access pass.
 Passes can be booked and paid for online via the ForestrySA website here.

-Please have your Access Pass available (printed copy or via phone/tablet) when visiting Ghost Mushroom Lane, for likely inspection by a Forest Ranger.
+Please have your Access Pass available (printed copy or via phone/tablet) when visiting Ghost Mushroom Lane for likely inspection by a Forest Ranger.
 Ghost Mushroom Lane is open to the public from 4pm to midnight every night during the season.
 The site is closed during the day and is monitored 24/7.